guesswho1234/Rex/README.md

 ### Docker

-On the host, make teh database file owned by the UID=1001 and GID=1001:
+On the host, make the database file owned by the UID=1001 and GID=1001:

 ```bash
 chown 1001:1001 /home/rex.sqlite